chanda-27/neuro-care/README.md

 1. It's a Firebase Authentication project where a user can sign up and login with both email/password and Google sign in.
 2. A user can view services in details.
 Also they can find out our location in maps.
 3. A user must be login for view service details and for sending email.
+4. CSS custom animation, carousel with swiper, and much more interesting things added.

 ## Used Packeges